Sogeman/LampControl/README.md

 <h1>Technologies used:</h1>
-Java EE backend with Wildfly 12 deployment server, MySQL database, Angular 7 frontend Backend is used for own scene API instead of using HUE Scene API, also saving users
+Java EE backend with Wildfly 12 deployment server, MySQL database, Angular 7 frontend Backend is used for own scene API instead of using HUE Scene API and for saving users

 <h1>APIs</h1>
 HUE API: https://developers.meethue.com/